trunghng/trunghng.github.io/_posts/2022-05-25-deep-q-learning.markdown

 ## Neural networks with Q-learning
 {: #nn-q-learning}
-As a tabular method, Q-learning might work with a discrete space.
-However, for continuous environments, the exact solution might never be found in a given short time.
+As a tabular method, Q-learning will work with a small and finite state-action pair space.
+However, for continuous environments, the exact solution might never be found.
 To overcome this, we have been instead trying to find an [approximated solution]({% post_url 2022-02-11-func-approx %}).

-In particular, we have tried to find an approximated action-value function $Q_\boldsymbol{\theta}(s,a)$, parameterized by a vector $\boldsymbol{\theta}$, of the action-value function $Q(s,a)$, as
+In particular, we have tried to find an approximated action-value function $Q_\boldsymbol{\theta}(s,a)$, parameterized by a learnable vector $\boldsymbol{\theta}$, of the action-value function $Q(s,a)$, as
 \begin{equation}
 Q_\boldsymbol{\theta}(s,a)
 \end{equation}